tabasko81/SimpleDiscogsLabelGernerator/README.md

 # Simple Discogs Label Generator

 `discogs_labels_standalone.html` is a single-file, standalone web app that runs locally in your browser.
 You paste your Discogs personal access token, load your collection, and generate clean, printable HTML labels for releases.

-This project was distilled from earlier testing of a more advanced/feature-rich repository.
 The goal here is to keep the workflow lightweight and practical for collectors, sellers/resellers, and enthusiasts.

 ## What it does